-This mode should be used any time a child safety seat, except a booster, is installed in passenger front or rear seating position (if equipped).
+This mode should be used any time a child safety seat, except a booster, is installed in passenger front or rear seating positions.
 Children 12 years old and under should be properly restrained in a rear seating position whenever possible.
 Refer to Safety restraints for children or Safety seats for children later in this chapter.